vkoves/vkoves.github.io/_posts/2020-04-05-creating-accessible-forms-the-basics.md

 Now before we continue, can you poke around in this form and see what's wrong with it?

-{% include linkedHeading.html heading="What's Faulty About This Form" level=3 %}
+{% include linkedHeading.html heading="What's Wrong With This Form" level=3 %}

 From manual testing and some automated tools, you might have noticed a few issues with this form.
-Here are the main issues:
+Here are the main ones:

 1. The inputs aren't properly labeled, making it unclear what each field is to screen reader users
 2. The form's submit button isn't focusable, because it's a `<div>`.
 This means keyboard users cannot submit the form